Connecting people to art, art to people

 The international dimension of the project and the bridging function of art were the main reasons why the school decided to participate in Corners.

 At the end of the two weeks, the work was presented to the community with a public exhibition in Blyth marketplace.
 This was a powerful element of public recognition and an occasion of pride for both participants and their families.
-This event of community sharing was deemed extremely important by all parties and could possibly be what some other project lacked.
+This event of community sharing was deemed extremely important by all parties and deemed as missing from other projects they had been involved in.
 Before this public exhibition the students held a peer presentation event at the school, where they showed and talked about their work to classmates and schoolmates.

-There is a video below with some of the work.
+There is a video below featuring some of the work.
 All quotes are by Jenny Blake, Blyth Academy art teacher.

 Bridging the Silence